Walking the Brooklyn Bridge at sunrise is one the best free things to do when visiting NYC and not just on a first visit, but on every visit.

-Back to today, there are 3 epic sunrise locations on and near Brooklyn Bridge and each offers a completely different photography experience.
+The good news is there are 3 epic sunrise locations either on or near Brooklyn Bridge and each offers a completely different photography experience.

-We’re going to walk you through the process we followed to make the most of each location.
+We are going to walk you through the process we followed to make the most of each location.
 However, you might have a different preference or priority for sunrise.

 Here are our 3 top spots near Brooklyn Bridge in order from beginning to end of sunrise:

-Before Sunrise at Pier 17, Manhattan
+1. Before Sunrise At Pier 17 In Manhattan

 The East River flows underneath Brooklyn Bridge and out into the Atlantic Ocean.
 Along both banks of the East River you will find a series of Piers with parks, bars, helicopter tours, restaurants and more.

-Pier 17 is a shopping center with bars and restaurants, it has an ice rink in Winter and is home to one of ESPN’s televised sports studios.
+Pier 17 is a shopping center with bars and restaurants, it has an ice rink in winter and is home to one of ESPN’s televised sports studios.

 There are benches lined up looking right out into the river and in the point closest to Brooklyn Bridge, you will find one of the best NYC sunrise locations.

 - East River foreground